-There is a plethora of documentation (regulations, industry guidance, and best practices) outlining the requirements for recovering an incapacitated diver back into the bell and ultimately back into the saturation system for medical assistance.
+There is a plethora of documentation (regulations, industry guidance and best practice) outlining the requirements to be able to recover an incapacitated diver back into the bell and ultimately back into the saturation system for medical assistance.

-It is clear that equipping and training for an incapacitated diver rescue is a legal requirement in Great Britain, the UK sector of the North Sea, and best practice internationally.
+It is clear that it is legal requirement in Great Britain, the UK sector of the North Sea and best practice internationally to equip and train for an incapacitated diver rescue.

-Below are some of the relevant legislation, guidance, and best practices.
+Below are some of the relevant legislation, guidance and best practice.